-Messrs.
-Harris and Finkelstein and Ms. Natauri have waived the non-employee director RSUs and the cash compensation under our non-employee director compensation program.
+Mr. Harris has waived the non-employee director RSUs and the cash compensation under our non-employee director compensation program.

 We also reimburse our non-employee directors for their reasonable out-of-pocket expenses incurred in attending Board of Directors and committee meetings.